bellavann/Moodster/README.md

 # Moodster
-## Moodster is a Music Suggestion Website made possible through the use of Machine Learning.
+## Moodster is a Music Suggestion Website made possible through the use of Machine Learning.[^1]

 ### Description
 Moodster is ideal for users that presently feel a certain way and would like to hear music that amplifies those feelings.